tlin23/METPOLE_AI/DESIGN.md

 - Attempt to bypass auth by direct access to sqlite-web port (should be blocked by firewall).
 - Attempt cross-origin access—verify CORS protections.
-- Attempt “write” queries—confirm failure.
+- Attempt "write" queries—confirm failure.
 - Verify no sensitive session tokens or cookies are leaked between main app and sqlite-web.

 ### 6.3 Automated Testing